AnshBhatti/Algorithms-and-Programming-Paradigms/README.md

 Segment_Tree.cpp
 - Purpose: Range Minimum Query (RMQ), this program creates a segment tree (a heap of indexes with the minimum indexes).
 The user first needs to put the number of items in his/her array.
 Then he/she will put the contents of array, receiving the 2D array representation of the binary segment tree as output.
 Benefit: Performs RMQ in O(log n) time.

+TSP.cpp
+- Implements nearest neighbor algorithm on a graph to solve the Traveling Salesman Problem (create a minimum-cost Hamiltonian graph)